What is a Mutual Life Insurance Company?

 Direct Recognition vs. Non-Direct Recognition Insurance Contracts

-The amount of dividends you receive depends on the type of whole life insurance contract you sign with the company.
-There are two ways in which mutual insurance companies determine the amount of dividends to be paid for each policyholder – direct recognition and non-direct recognition.
+The dividends you receive depends on the type of whole life insurance contract you sign with the company.
+There are two ways in which mutual insurance companies determine the dividends to be paid for each policyholder – direct recognition and non-direct recognition.

 Under a direct recognition contract, the dividends you are paid depends on the amount of money in your cash value account.
 The more money you have in your cash value account, the higher your dividends will be.
 If you make a withdrawal from your account or sign up for a loan, the company will reduce your dividends.